Prakhar7755/Java-DSA/Hashmap/Important Questions.md

 18. Can you store multiple keys with the same value in a hashmap?⁶
 19. Specify different methods of creating a hashmap in java along with implementation⁶
 20. Specify whether hashmaps in Java are thread-safe or not⁶
-21. Does hashmap allow you to store null values?⁶
+21. Does hashmap allow you to store null values?
 22. Design and implement a class which contains two function find() as well as add()⁶
 23. Which method is used for removing or deleting all the key-value pairs?⁶
 24. Write a program to make a hashmap synchronized in java⁶
 25. What happens when we try to insert a key in a HashMap which is already present⁶
 26. What is the default load factor of a HashMap in Java?⁶
-27. A hashmap can store any number of null keys as well as null values⁶
+27. A hashmap can store any number of null keys as well as null values
 28. Explain the most important condition of the hashmap⁷
 29. How to perform operations like insertion, deletion, updation, etc. in hashmaps⁷
 30. What is the difference between a HashMap and a Hashtable⁶